Nigar Jamal: 2011–present: After Eurovision

 After winning the Eurovision Song Contest 2011 Jamal and Gasimov got to travel to a number of countries and perform their winning entry.
 In Azerbaijan 15,000 postage stamps in the denomination of 1 Azerbaijani manat were printed.
 The production of postage stamps in Azerbaijan were in dedication of Eldar and Nigar's victory at the 2011 contest.
 In September 2011 it was announced that Nigar would appear in an episode of the Turkish comedy series Yahşi Cazibe.

 In 2012, she was among five musicians from Azerbaijan chosen as the jury in the Danish national selection for their 2012 Eurovision contestant.

 On 1 December 2011 Nikki presented her first post-Eurovision solo song and video clip "Crush on You".
 Other new material was released afterwards, including a duet with Miri Yusif entitled "Qal" ("Stay"); and another duet with Eurovision 2008 winner Dima Bilan entitled "Come Into My World".

 On 11 August 2012, she released her debut album entitled "Play With Me".
 She has reportedly worked with Danish songwriter Boe Larsen for the album.

-In early 2014, she was a judge in the Turkish television show X Factor and produced the winner of the show.
+In early 2014, she was a judge in the Turkish television show X Factor.